 d.
 Project Design and Implementation.
-Applicants should detail how the project will operate throughout the funding period and describe the strategies that they will use to achieve the goals and objectives identified in the previous section.
-Applicants should describe how they will complete the deliverables stated in the Goals, Objectives, and Deliverables section on page 4.
+Applicants should detail how the training and technical assistance program will operate throughout the funding period and describe the strategies that they will use to achieve the goals and objectives identified in the previous section.
+Applicants should also describe how they will complete the deliverables stated in the Goals, Objectives, and Deliverables section on page 4.
+Applicants should design a targeted, multi-tiered approach to training and technical assistance that coordinates local, state, and national initiatives to facilitate systems reform and improve outcomes for children.
+Applicants should explain how they will implement this model in several demonstration sites.
+OJJDP encourages applicants to incorporate evidence-based practices in their training curriculums.